tritemio/smbits/content/2016-01/photon-hdf5.rst

 ----------------

-All Photon-HDF5 development (both specification documents and software) takes place publically `on GitHub <https://github.com/Photon-HDF5>`__.
+All Photon-HDF5 development (both specification documents and software) takes place publicly `on GitHub <https://github.com/Photon-HDF5>`__.

-We encourage users to join the effort, providing feedback and/or submiting Issues or `Pull Requests <https://help.github.com/articles/creating-a-pull-request/>`__.
+We encourage users to join the effort, providing feedback and/or submitting Issues or `Pull Requests <https://help.github.com/articles/creating-a-pull-request/>`__.
 By providing feedback and ideas, you can share the future development of Photon-HDF5.
 Plus we acknowledge all `contributions <http://photon-hdf5.readthedocs.org/en/latest/contributing.html#contributions-acknowledgement>`__.